kgosse412/8_week_sql_challenge/README.md

 My solutions to the 8 Week SQL Challenge provided by [Data with Danny](https://www.datawithdanny.com/) at the website [8 Weeks SQL Challenege](https://8weeksqlchallenge.com).

+NOTE: This is currently a work in progress.

 ## Solutions

 The solutions to each challenge can be found in their respective folders: